 Disability and sport seems to be limited to the Paralympics and reports about disabled sport.

-It is common for the Paralympics to be have disabled presenters, but that doesn’t transfer to mainstream sports.
+It is common for the Paralympics to be have presenters with a disability, but that doesn’t transfer to mainstream sports.

-The only notable disabled presenter of sport that has moved to other genres is Ade Adepitan, who has also presented travel shows and documentaries, as well as hosting the Paralympics for Channel 4 in the UK.
+The only notable presenter with disability of sport that has moved to other genres is Ade Adepitan, who has also presented travel shows and documentaries, as well as hosting the Paralympics for Channel 4 in the UK.